For engineering firms

 Ongoing

-Senior advisor for the calls your team would rather not make alone: the architecture for a new tool, a second look at what the AI is suggesting, a review of the plan before they build.
+Senior advisor for the calls your team would rather not make alone: choosing the right workflow to automate, reviewing architecture, checking what the AI is suggesting, or planning the next internal system.
 Usually follows a build engagement.

 How to start